 These constraints may include, but are not limited to, significant slopes or wetland subsoil conditions resulting from sloughs, ponds and natural drainage onto the property.
+Refer to Lot area with applied adjustment definition.

-The adverse topography does not significantly impede developmental potential of the affected area.
+The adverse topography does not significantly impede developmental potential of the property.
 The area still provides some benefit to the owner, such as use or enjoyment of the land.

-The adverse topography has a potential to significantly impede developmental potential of the affected area.
+The adverse topography has a potential to significantly impede developmental potential of the property.
 However, the area still provides some benefit to the owner, such as use or enjoyment of the land.

-The adverse topography significantly impedes developmental potential of the affected area.
+The adverse topography significantly impedes developmental potential of the property.
 The area provides no reasonable benefit to the owner.